Candidate and Campaign Resources

 Campaign Disclosure Forms

 Campaign disclosure forms and information manuals are available to view at the County Clerk-Recorder’s Office or the Secretary of State’s office.
 You may also download the forms directly from the FPPC website.

 Before accepting any contributions or making expenditures toward a campaign, you must contact the elections official to determine the correct forms required by law for reporting campaign contributions and expenditures.
 Failure to file campaign disclosure statements could lead to fines and/or civil or criminal penalties.

-View detailed explanations of the various circumstances which require forms to be filed above.
+View detailed explanations of the various circumstances that require forms to be filed above.

 Political Advertising Disclaimer Information - See the rules (PDF).